Noise Fit, Estimation Error and a Sharpe Information Criterion: Main Theorem

-We conclude the section by proving an analogous result for mean variance utility rather than the Sharpe ratio as measure of fit.
-Though results are not new, for instance \cite{kan2007optimal} and \cite{hansen2009sample} show results very close to ours, we find it instructive to present them in a way consistent with the set-up here.
+We conclude this section by proving an analogous result for mean variance utility rather than the Sharpe ratio as measure of fit.
+Though results are not new, for instance \cite{kan2007optimal} and \cite{hansen2009sample} show results closely related to ours, we find it instructive to present them in a way consistent with the set-up here.
 This is in particular useful when we later relate SRIC to the Akaike Information Criterion (AIC).

 For this let

 be the in-sample and

 the out-of-sample mean variance-utility.
 The parametrization is such that for $\gamma=1$ holds $\hat u (\hat \theta) = \rho(\hat\theta)^2$, the squared in-sample Sharpe ratio.